Gru97/gru97.github.io/_posts/2025-06-02-sql-partition-by.md

 permalink: /:title/

 ---
+The PARTITION BY clause in SQL is a powerful feature that allows you to divide your result set into partitions and perform calculations or aggregations on each partition independently.
+Unlike GROUP BY, which reduces the result set to one row per group, PARTITION BY retains all rows while enabling per-partition calculations.
+This clause is commonly used with window functions such as ROW_NUMBER(), RANK(), SUM(), AVG(), and COUNT().
+By specifying columns in the PARTITION BY clause, you can calculate values like cumulative sums, rankings, or averages within each partition, providing more granular insights into your data

-* Suppose we have modelled a transaction concept as a table in sql called Transactions with columns as follows:
+Suppose we have modelled a transaction concept as a table in sql called Transactions with columns as follows:

 | Id | TransactionDate | Amount | CustomerId | CustomerName | CardNumber (hypothetical) |
 | -- | -------------- | ------ | ----------| ------------ | -------------------------|